sav-che/TL-2/Authors/Brockmann-Jerosch, Heinrich (until 1905 H. Brockmann) {std. Brockm.-Jer.}.md

-> [!cite] BHL link: this entry starts at [page 110](https://www.biodiversitylibrary.org/item/103861#page/120/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 110](https://www.biodiversitylibrary.org/page/33266417) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Brockmann-Jerosch, Heinrich \[until 1905 H. Brockmann\] (1879-1939), Swiss botanist, born in Winterthur, educated at the Gymnasium of Winterthur, practising agriculture 1898-1899 in Echallens, Waadt, at the Technical University of Zürich 1899, Ing.
 1902, original family name Krzymowski, adopted his mother's name Brockmann from 1901, botanical assistant with Carl Schröter 1901-1904, Dr. phil.
 Univ.
-Zürich 1906, married Marie Jerosch 1905, from then he used the name Brockmann-Jerosch, "Privatdocent" at the University of Zürich 1903-1933, from 1922 with the professor's title, also professor for geography at a secondary school from 1920 as well as long-time curator of the Geobotanisches Forschungsinstitut Rübel in Zürich. (*Brockm.-Jer.*).
+Zürich 1906, married Marie Jerosch 1905, from then he used the name Brockmann-Jerosch, "Privatdocent" at the University of Zürich 1903-1933, from 1922 with the professor's title, also professor for geography at a secondary school from 1920 as well as long-time curator of the Geobotanisches Forschungsinstitut Rübel in Zürich.
+**Abbreviated name**: *Brockm.-Jer.*

 #### Herbarium and types